 I still use small amounts of super glue to tighten up joints though most on this page will work just as well.

 Specialty Modeling Glues

 The Clear Parts Cement glue was designed in part so that it could be used for making windows and clear parts.
 It's more milky than the Instant Adhesive but dries clear.
-In addition I don't think it's as hard so there's a bit of flex which is nice.
+Additionally I don't think it's as hard so there's a bit of flex which is nice.
 The best part is that you can completely do away with the precision applicator.
 I just put a small amount in a dish and use a toothpick to apply where needed.
 It takes awhile to dry but does so completely clear making it perfect for clear parts.